Service Area Corruption

 Manipulation of these modules is possible on many hard drives, and it is usually possible to eliminate the issue, or at least to circumvent the problem temporarily so as to complete a data recovery.

-This is not a cleanroom procedure, though does involve factory level access to the hard drive to access the service area which is otherwise invisible to a user/administrator.
-Hard disk drive manufacturers do not support data recovery companies in terms of product training, so the process of figuring out service area structure and functionality is entirely based on reverse-engineering, and so is a highly-specialised and often time-consuming process.
+This is not a cleanroom procedure, though does involve expert factory-level access to the hard drive to access the service area which is otherwise invisible to a user/administrator.
+Hard disk drive manufacturers do not support data recovery companies in terms of product training, so the process of figuring out service area structure and functionality is entirely based on reverse-engineering, and so is a highly-specialised area.